Abebe Bikila: 1964 Tokyo Olympics

 Forty days before the 1964 Summer Olympics in Tokyo, Abebe began to feel pain while training in Debre Zeit.
 He was brought to the hospital and diagnosed with acute appendicitis, and had an appendectomy on September 16.
 Back on his feet in a few days, Abebe left the hospital within a week.

 He entered the October 21 marathon wearing Puma shoes.
 This was in contrast to the previous Olympics in Rome, where he ran barefoot.
 Abebe began the race right behind the lead pack until about the 10 km mark, when he slowly increased his pace.
 At 15 km, he was in third place behind Ron Clarke of Australia—who had been upset by Billy Mills in the 10,000 meters—and Jim Hogan of Ireland.
 Shortly before 20 km, Abebe took the lead; only Hogan was in contention, as Clarke began to slow.
 By 35 km, Abebe was almost two-and-a-half minutes in front of Hogan and Kokichi Tsuburaya of Japan was 17 seconds behind Hogan in third place.
 Hogan soon dropped out, exhausted, leaving only Tsuburaya three minutes behind Abebe by the 40 km mark.

 Abebe entered the Olympic stadium alone, to the cheers of 75,000 spectators.
 The crowd had been listening on the radio and anticipated his triumphant entrance.
 Abebe finished with a time of 2:12:11.2, four minutes and eight seconds ahead of silver medallist Basil Heatley of Great Britain, who passed Tsuburaya inside the stadium.
 Tsuburaya was third, a few seconds behind Heatley.
 Abebe did not appear exhausted after the finish, and he again performed a routine of calisthenics, which included touching "his toes twice then [lying] down on his back, cycling his legs in the air".

 He was the first runner to successfully defend an Olympic marathon title.
-Abebe, Waldemar Cierpinski, and Eliud Kipchoge are the only athletes to have won two gold medals in the event, and they all did it back-to-back.
+As of the 2024 Olympic marathon in Paris, Abebe, Waldemar Cierpinski, and Eliud Kipchoge are the only athletes to have won two gold medals in the event, and they all did it back-to-back.
 For the second time, Abebe received Ethiopia's only gold medal and again returned home to a hero's welcome.
 The Emperor promoted him to the commissioned-officer rank of metoaleqa (lieutenant).
 Abebe received the Order of Menelik II, a Volkswagen Beetle and a house.